Malayan Peoples' Anti-Japanese Army: End of Japanese occupation

 For the MPAJA, the period from 1944 until the end of the war in August 1945 was characterised as one of both "consolidation" and continued growth.
 With the Japanese surrender on 15 August 1945, an "interregnum" followed which marked a period of lawlessness and unrest before the delayed arrival of the British forces.
 During this time, the MPAJA focused its efforts on seizing control of territory across Malaya and punishing "collaborators" of the Japanese regime.
 Many of the "collaborators" were ethnic Malays, many of whom the Japanese employed as policemen.
 Although the MCP and MPAJA consistently espoused non-racial policies, the fact that their members came predominantly from the Chinese community caused their reprisals against Malays who had collaborated to be a source of racial tension.
 As a result, interracial clashes involving the Chinese-dominated MPAJA and Malay settlers were frequent.
 For example, the Malays in Sungai Manik in Perak, fought with the MPAJA and local Chinese settlers after the MPAJA attempted to take over Sungai Manik and other neighbouring towns.
 Fighting continued until the arrival of the British army in September.

 Post-war

 Return of British rule

 The British Military Administration (BMA) formally took over control of Malaya on 12 September 1945.
-The British army saw the MPAJA guerrillas as hindrance to their tasks of establishing law and order in the country and were anxious to demobilise the MPAJA as soon as possible.
+The British army saw the MPAJA guerrillas as a hindrance to their tasks of establishing law and order in the country and was anxious to demobilise the MPAJA as soon as possible.
 Fearing that the MPAJA might challenge British authority, the British army ordered all MPAJA units to concentrate in certain centres and to come under its overall command.
 Force 136 officers would continue to be liaison officers with the MPAJA.
 The BMA also declared the MPAJA no longer operational after 12 September, although they were allowed to remain armed until negotiations were finalised for their disarmament.
 Additionally, the MPAJA was not allowed to conduct further extrajudicial punishment on collaborators without permission from the British authorities.